cseaton01/W4B-Final_Project/README.md

 # W4B-Final_Project
 Final project for w4b class at Bitwise.
-3 pages with multiple shortcuts and proper layout for ADA compliance
+3 pages with multiple shortcuts and proper layout for ADA compliance Double check all work and make sure it works